ishanvohra/ISHAN-DEMO/README.md

 # ISHAN-DEMO
-THIS is my first repository
+THIS is my first git repository
+AUTHOR-ISHAN